-Supplementation with Magnesium may also provide a subtle increase to insulin sensitivity, aerobic exercise, and muscle oxygenation; and a subtle decrease to asthma, blood glucose, and insulin.
+Supplementation with Magnesium may also provide a subtle improvement to aerobic exercise and muscle oxygenation; and a subtle decrease to asthma and blood glucose.
 Evidence for these effects may not be as reliable.
 See the Magnesium article at Examine.com and the Glycine article at Examine.com for more studies and details.

 Based on these and other studies, Thrivous developed Serenity Nightly Nootropic.
 Each serving provides a clinical dose of Magnesium Glycinate, composed of elemental Magnesium and Glycine.
 Serenity also provides clinical doses of Melatonin and L Theanine.
 Serenity is available to purchase online in the Thrivous store.